House Democrats officially set their sights on Gabe Evans’ seat

 Voters may have a lot of choices for which Democrat they put up against him.

-So far state Rep. Manny Rutinel and John Szemler of Thorton have entered the race.
+So far state Rep. Manny Rutinel and John Szemler of Thornton have entered the race.
 Former Rep. Yadira Caraveo and Treasurer Dave Young are also reportedly considering jumping into the Democratic primary.

 Evans is a veteran and former police officer who served one term in the state House before running for Congress.